Rob McLeod (Chair)

 Rob has extensive governance experience, including as a member of the Waitangi Fisheries Commission, a Director of Telecom, Sky City, ANZ National Bank, Sealord, Tainui Group Holdings, and Aotearoa Fisheries, and was the longest-standing Chair of the NZ Business Roundtable.
-He is currently a Director of Sanford Ltd and Quayside Holdings Ltd.
+He currently sits on the Boards of Sanford Ltd and Port of Tauranga, and is Chair of Quayside Holdings Ltd.

 Rob has served on many Government task forces and advisory groups covering education, Māori economic development, defence, infrastructure and taxation.
 He was Chair of the McLeod Tax Review, the most recent official government comprehensive review of the NZ tax system, and served on a government review of the company tax rate in Australia.
 In 2006 Rob received Auckland University’s Outstanding Māori Business Leaders Award.
 He was Lead Negotiator for Ngāti Porou in its treaty settlement with the Crown in 2009.

 Rob chairs each of the E Tipu e Rea Board’s ‘Appointments’ and ‘Audit, Finance & Risk’ sub-committees.

 Dame Jenny Gibbs DNZM

 Dame Jenny has had a lifelong involvement with education ranging from President of Play centre to Junior Lecturer in history at Victoria University, to twenty-five years in various capacities on the governing body of the University of Auckland.